Create your own path at the dynamic intersection of communication, journalism and public relations.

 - Non-traditional or returning adult students with weaker performance in early college experience and strong grades (A’s and B’s) in more recent transferable course work

-- Coursework that may be helpful for upper-division classes, such as college statistics for Communication majors
+- Coursework that may be helpful for upper-division classes, such as college statistics for More questions majors

 - Applicants attending California community colleges must review current articulation agreements available on the USC website.